Kyah Simon: Western Sydney Wanderers

 In September 2013, Simon signed with Western Sydney Wanderers.

 Return to Sydney FC

 After being injured for most of the 2013–14 season and hardly playing, Simon returned to Sydney FC for the 2014 season.

 Return to Boston Breakers

 On 30 June 2015, after leading the Australia women's national soccer team to a quarter-final of the 2015 FIFA Women's World Cup, the Boston Breakers announced the signing of Simon, returning her to the National Women's Soccer League.

 In January 2017, citing a need to "get my mind and body back to 100 percent health and fitness, and be ready for the next season", it was announced that Simon would not return to the Boston Breakers for the 2017 season.
 The Breakers retained the rights to her contract for the 2017 season.

 Melbourne City

 On 6 October 2017, Simon returned to Australia, joining Melbourne City.
+She missed much of 2018 due to successive injuries, shoulder reconstruction, Achilles tendinitis and, in November 2018 an ankle injury.
+She missed the rest of the 2018–19 season due to rehab.